Asabeneh/30-Days-Of-Python/EXERCISE_STANDARD.md

 ## Required shape

-Each `practice/exercises.md` file contains a numbered sequence of questions and tasks in the same order as the lesson.
+Each the lesson’s numbered exercises file contains a numbered sequence of questions and tasks in the same order as the lesson.
 The preferred sequence is:

 1. **Try the examples.** Run the starter or the exact example from the lesson and record the output.
 2. **Check understanding.** Answer one or two short questions about values, control flow, data shape, or the execution trace.